linked in pixel Mindfulness for Parents: Letting Go of Parent Guilt | To Your Health by Ochsner

 • Practice mindfulness strategies and self-care

 While your feelings of guilt and negative thoughts might not go away entirely, establishing coping mechanisms like those listed above can help you get to a place of having more control over your thoughts and actions.
-Coping mechanisms and strategies will also help you reach new levels of self-acceptance.
+Coping strategies will also help you reach new levels of self-acceptance.

 To engage in a coping strategy, watch the guided meditation below.